gambitproject/jsgte/INFOS/start_GSOC_2016.md

 strategic form is rather redundant in that respect, much more cells than game tree leaves).

+Design requirement:

+make top left corner of strategic form diagram (= endpoint of diagonal separator) reference coordinate (0,0) like in bimatrixgame.sty

 #### Perfect recall

 To be assumed for strategy generation.